dannylkramer/module18-social/README.md

 This project is licensed under the MIT License.

 ## Questions
-If you have any questions about the project, please open an issue or contact me directly at [your-email@example.com](mailto:your-email@example.com).
-You can find more of my work on my [GitHub profile](https://github.com/your-username).
+If you have any questions about the project, please open an issue or contact me directly at [dannylkramer@icloud.com](mailto:dannylkramer@icloud.com).
+You can find more of my work on my [GitHub profile](https://github.com/dannylkramer).

+## Video Walkthrough
+Please click this link for a thorough walkthrough video of the application: [here](https://drive.google.com/file/d/1uqe1oiIb9BYu_MUQRAcBN8hWzcDaXFvj/view)